jamesHo22/portfolio/my-app/src/Content/Projects/About.md

 I dive deep into problems and find joy in realizing solutions.

 ## Multidisciplinary
 Solving the problem comes first.
-I will work across teams to get the job done.
+I work across teams to get the job done.

 ## "Let's try it"